DigitalPhi/MoralPsychology/docs/README.md

 ### Announcements

+Reminder that since we fell behind schedule due to illness, the readings for our seminar tomorrow (20 February) are the second half of Frankfurt's *The reasons of love* and Velleman's essay 'Love as a moral emotion'. <small>19.02.2019</small>

 Formative essay topics are now posted [pdf](https://www.dropbox.com/s/y2qayez2ayp4qym/formative-essay-topics.pdf?dl=0).
 I'll continue posting handouts this week.
 My apologies for the delay. <small>12.02.2019</small>